MattFryer/Qlik-UltraEdit/README.md

 ## Disclaimer

 This Wordfile is provided free of charge, as is, with no warranties or guarantees.
 Neither Datoniq Limited or QlikViewAddict.com (including any of it's contributors) accept any liability for problems or loss resulting from it's use.
+Qlik is a registered trademark of QlikTech International AB.